 A traditional IRA is similar to a 401(k)/403(b) but without a matching employer contribution.
 Your contributions reduce your taxable income the year they are made, but you pay tax on that money and on your investment returns when you take withdrawals (no sooner than age 59½, no later than age 70½).
 Still, postponing those tax payments for 10, 20 or possibly 30+ years before you take withdrawals is a big benefit.

 With an IRA, you have virtually unlimited flexibility in your investment options, which can be good or bad, depending upon how comfortable you are with directing your own investing.
 You may want to seek advice on that.

 If you max out your 401(k) contributions and still want to save more, you can contribute to a traditional IRA, but not pre-tax.
 So, keep careful records to avoid paying tax on that money again when you take withdrawals from the account.

-If you are a grandparent, aunt, uncle or other caring individual who wants to help pay for a child’s college education, it is usually better for you to contribute money to the account owned by the child’s parent than establish a separate account that you own.
-We won’t go into details, but it affects financial aid eligibility.
+If you are a grandparent, aunt, uncle, or other caring individuals who want to help pay for a child's college education, it is usually better for you to contribute money to the account owned by the child's parent than establish a separate account that you own.
+We won't go into details, but it affects financial aid eligibility.

 Most financial advisors recommend you save for retirement before putting money aside for a child's education.
 You can't borrow to pay for your retirement, and a child has many more years to earn money to repay a student loan than you have to save for your retirement.
 But not everyone agrees with this perspective.